mikegleen/modes/doc/source/index.rst

 Accession Number Handling
 -------------------------
-There are three accession number formats in use at the Heath Robinson Museum.
+There are four accession number formats in use at the Heath Robinson Museum.

 -  The first
    is for objects that are part of the Joan Brinsmead family gift.
 This is the bulk of the